YuudachiXMMY/EDI-Racing-Project/Builds/README.txt

 # Build Updates
 - Fix LeaderBoard and DashBoard Rnaking Flash problem.
 - Improve the Accuracy of the LeaderBoard's Ranking.
+- Change Events' default duration to 10 Seconds.

 # Dev Updates
-- Add more Checkpoints for Ranking Updates (from 8 to 16)
+- Add more Checkpoints for Ranking Updates (from 8 to 14)
+- Upgrade LeaderBoard Background to auto fit the number of Columns

 build from